 You need a lot of products for a PIM system to be worth it

 Again, this is a very common PIM myth.
 Businesses believe that because they only have a smaller number of SKUs, PIM systems are not worth the financial investment.
-However, we find that companies with smaller number of SKUs realise the time-savings in different ways.
-The data entry may not take as long on a ‘master’ level, but it is the effort of preparing the product data for different langauges and marketplaces that are the pain points.
-For other similar companies, they may have a comparatively small number of SKUs but a huge number of attributes to fill in for these products with detailed technical specifications and many formatted marketing descriptions, etc.
+However, we find that companies with a smaller number of SKUs realise the time-savings in different ways.
+The data entry may not take as long on a ‘master’ level, but it is the effort of preparing the product data for different languages and marketplaces that are the pain points.
+Other similar companies, may have a comparatively small number of SKUs but a huge number of attributes to fill in for these products with detailed technical specifications and many formatted marketing descriptions, etc.

 Despite not having that many SKUs, it is reassuring to know that once you change a piece of data it is automatically reflected on your website and datasheets.
 It is also incredibly useful to store all of your data in a single location and be able to change it for different channels (like the Spanish or French website).
 Having a PIM system and process in place also makes it far easier to expand if you do wish to eventually increase the number of SKUs your business offers.